DataDog/java-dogstatsd-client/README.md

 - If DogStatsD's reception buffer were to fill up and the non blocking client is used, the send times out after 100ms and throw either a `java.io.IOException: No buffer space available` or a `java.io.IOException: Resource temporarily unavailable`.

 The default UDS transport is using `SOCK_DATAGRAM` sockets.
-We also have experimental support for `SOCK_STREAM` sockets which can be enabled by using the `socket()` method of the builder.
+We also have experimental support for `SOCK_STREAM` sockets which can be enabled by using the `unixstream://` instead of `unix://`.
 This is not recommended for production use at this time.

 ## Configuration